If you've been out of the military LESS than a year

 Indianapolis, IN 46249

-Please provide a copy of your Leave and Earnings Statement showing the missing check that you are seeking.
+Please provide a copy of your Leave and Earnings Statement that corresponds with your missing check.

 Disability Severance Pay